Franco-Romanian precedent for Babchenko faux death - Journal du Cameroun

 “Virgil Tanase was a Romanian refugee in France that the Romanian (intelligence) services, the famous Securitate, wanted to eliminate and the DST (French surveillance) hid away for a time while making out he was dead,” Eric Denece, director of France’s CF2R intelligence service, told AFP.

-“She was all the more perfect in the role of worried spouse in that she did not know what had happened ot her husband and that a great farce was being played out.”
+“She was all the more perfect in the role of worried spouse in that she did not know what had happened to her husband and that a great farce was being played out.”

-Virgil Tanase was spirited away to a safe house in Brittany for three months while the Romanian Securitate were accused over his killing.
+Tanase was taken to a safe house in Brittany for three months while the Romanian Securitate were accused of his killing.

 A Paris newspaper then got wind of the truth and Tanase promptly emerged on the Actuel magazine’s premises to give a press conference.